Sources of ancient Tamil history: Coins

-Pandiya coin
+Pandiya

 Among the many coins attributed to the early Pandyas, are a series of punch-marked coins made of silver and copper, that are considered to belong to the earliest period.
 Six groups of silver punch-marked coins and one group of copper coins have been analysed so far.
 All of these punch-marked coins have a stylised fish symbol on their reverse, which is considered the royal emblem of the Pandyas.
 On the obverse of these coins are a variety symbols such as the sun, the sadarachakra, the trishul, a dog, stupa etc. The first group of silver coins was found at Bodinayakanur, in a hoard containing 1124 coins all belonging to the same type.
 The remaining coins in the five silver group and the copper group were all found in the Vaigai river bed near Madurai.
 Four of the six silver groups have been assigned a date close to the end of the Mauryan rule, c.
 187 BCE.
 Since Tamilakam was deficient in metallic silver and since Roman silver did not become available in abundance until later, around 44 BCE, it has been postulated that the Pandyan kings melted silver from the coins brought in by trade with Magadha or some foreign location other than Rome.
 The names of the Pandyan kings who issued this series of coins is not clear.
 Another series of coins, all made of copper and found near Madurai, have the fish symbol on the reverse and among other symbols on the obverse, have the legend Peruvaluthi written in the Tamil-Brahmi script.
 They have been assigned a date of around 200 BCE and are considered to have been issued by the Pandyan king Peruvaluthi.
 These coins are represent some of the few instances where the names of Sangam kings appear in non-literary sources.
 Sangam literature mentions the importance attached to Vedic sacrifices by Tamil kings including the Pandyan Mudukudumi Peruvaludhi.
 This fact is also corroborated by the discovery of several Pandyan coins that are referred to as the Vedic sacrifice series.
 These coins have symbols on their obverse that depict the sacrifices, such as a horse tied to the yuba-stambha, a yagna kunta and a nandhipada.
 More coins with animal symbols such as the tortoise, the elephant and the bull have been found and assigned to the Pandyan kings.
 Some of them even have a human portrait, possibly of the king who issued those coins, on their obverse.
 There are also Pandyan coins belonging to the 1st century BCE, that have symbols depicting pearls, signifying the importance of pearl fishery to the Pandyan kingdom.
 The excavations at Algankulam, near Madurai, recovered two copper coins of the early Pandyas along with Northern Black Polished Ware.
 These coins have been assigned a broad time period ranging from 200 BCE to 200 CE.